Aerosol effective radius (column/profile)

 Output processed data rate

 The OSCAT instrument employs linear chirp transmission and digital de-ramping receiver techniques to measure surface backscatter with better accuracy and without compromising on range resolution.
-It uses digitally generated linear frequency modulation (LFM) transmit signal, having 400 KHz bandwidth and 1.35 ms pulse duration.
+It uses a digitally generated linear frequency modulation (LFM) transmit signal, having 400 KHz bandwidth and 1.35 ms pulse duration.
 The return echo signal is subsequently processed by a digital IF Receiver and signal processor based on a high-speed digitizer and FPGA (Field Programmable Gate Array).

 The digital receiver-signal processor hardware consists of a multi-layered PC Board called DACS (Data Acquisition and Range Compression System) module.
 It is based on Atmel's (Now E2V) TS8388B ADC and TS81102G0 Demux and Xilinx Virtex XQVR600 FPGA.
 The DACS unit has a mass of 2.25 kg and consumes 22.5 W of bus power.

-ROSA (Radio Occultation Sounder for Atmospheric studies):
+ROSA (Radio Occultation Sounder for Atmospheric Studies)

 ROSA is a new GPS occultation receiver provided by ASI (Italian Space Agency).
-A MOU (Memorandum of Understanding) between ASI and ISRO was signed in Fukuoka, Japan in Oct.
+An MOU (Memorandum of Understanding) between ASI and ISRO was signed in Fukuoka, Japan in Oct.
 2005.
 The objective of ROSA is to characterize the lower atmosphere and the ionosphere, opening the possibilities for the development of several scientific activities exploiting these new radio occultation data sets.
 42) 43) 44) 45) 46) 47) 48)

 The ROSA instrument has been developed by TAS-I (Thales Alenia Space-Italia) formerly Laben.
-The ROSA payload is a dual channel GPS receiver with two antennae and a receiver package.
+The ROSA payload is a dual-channel GPS receiver with two antennae and a receiver package.
 The accommodation of the ROSA instrument on board the OceanSat-2 spacecraft has been driven by the satellite configuration that allows the possibility to install only one radio occultation antenna in the flight direction of the spacecraft.
 This means that only rising occultation events can be detected by the ROSA instrument in this mission.

-The radio occultation antenna, looking along the satellite velocity vector, receives signals from the 'rising' GPS satellites near the Earth horizon.
+The radio occultation antenna, looking along the satellite velocity vector, receives signals from the 'rising' GPS satellites near the Earth's horizon.
 These signals get refracted by the atmosphere and from the bending angle, the temperature and humidity profiles are derived.
-The POD (Precise Orbit Determination) antenna, looking at the zenith of the satellite, gives precise position of the receiver.
+The POD (Precise Orbit Determination) antenna, looking at the zenith of the satellite, gives the precise position of the receiver.

 Frequencies of operation